Mohyour/document-management/README.md

 **Search**

 * Users can search public documents for a specified search term.
-* An admin user can search for documents based on their access roles
+* An admin user can search for documents based on their access levels

 ## Installation